ElReyDeLosGorditos/marci-metzger-homes-test/README.md

 The services section explains the broader ways the team can help.

 The original site's service messaging was rewritten to improve clarity and scanability while maintaining the original meaning.

 The intent was to avoid generic real estate marketing language and instead describe actual client benefits.

 ---

 ### 8. About / Meet Marci

 After establishing expertise and services, the page introduces the person behind the business.

 This placement is intentional.

 Visitors first understand what the company does before being asked to connect with the individual.

 This creates a more natural progression:

-**Brand → Expertise → Services → Person**
+$$\text{Brand} \longrightarrow \text{Expertise} \longrightarrow \text{Services} \longrightarrow \text{Person}$$

-The section helps establish trust without interrupting the earlier property- focused experience.
+The section helps establish trust without interrupting the earlier property-focused experience.

 ---

 ### 9. Partners / Sponsors

 The sponsor and partner logos are displayed using a horizontal scrolling presentation.

 This was chosen instead of a conventional grid because the logos function primarily as supporting credibility rather than primary content.

 The continuous movement also creates visual rhythm while keeping the section compact.

 ---

-### 10. Contact
+### 10. Contact & Social Channels

-The contact section provides a direct conversion point.
+The contact section provides a direct, accessible conversion point.

 It contains:

-- Phone number
-- Office address
-- Office hours
-- Contact form
-- Message fields
-- Appointment information
+- **Direct Tap-to-Call Phone Line**: Immediate phone interaction for mobile users.
+- **Office Address & Maps Routing**: External map link for office visits.
+- **Office Hours**: Clear availability and appointment guidance.
+- **Social & Review Profiles**: Direct vector-icon links to Facebook, Instagram, LinkedIn, and Yelp.
+- **Interactive Form Mechanics**: Interactive inquiry type selector (Buying, Selling, General) with focus state inputs.

-The contact form is intentionally simple.

-A potential client should not have to navigate through multiple pages or interactions to reach the business.
+The contact form is intentionally simple and responsive.
+A potential client does not have to navigate through multiple pages or complex steps to connect.

 ---

 ### 11. Location

 A map follows the contact information so the physical location is presented after the visitor already has the relevant contact details.

 This keeps the map contextual instead of allowing it to dominate the page.